-Broward sheriff: 'Of course I won't resign'
+Broward sheriff grilled on red flags in CNN interview

 Law enforcement received repeated warnings about the alleged shooter before the attack, including a caller saying the eventual gunman could be a "school shooter in the making."

-Asked about the repeated warnings and his office not initiating a report after the "school shooter in the making" tip, Israel said they were continuing to investigate their handling of the threat warnings and that the officer who handled that call "is on restrictive duty."
+Asked in Sunday's CNN interview about the repeated warnings and his office not initiating a report after the "school shooter in the making" tip, Israel said they were continuing to investigate their handling of the threat warnings and that the officer who handled that call "is on restrictive duty."

+He said of 18 calls they received, he was unsure whether deputies handled two of them correctly.

+"That's not to say they didn't.
+That's not to say they did," Israel said.

+He argued that police do not have the authorities they need to respond to warnings about potential killers making nonspecific threats by arresting, giving them medical attention and restraining their access to firearms.

-Israel also said they will get to the bottom of the situation and release their results when they are certain they have all the facts.
+Israel repeatedly vowed to get to the bottom of the situation and said they would release their results when they are certain they have all the facts.

 "There's no timeline on it other than to work as fast as we can, but we want to get it right," Israel said.
 "We want to get it accurate."